DaBaiHao/CatvsDog/README.md

 ---

 Using keras to implement and train a model
+ - CNN: `model_keras.py`
+ - using the vgg16 network model to train: file `vgg16_fromkeras.py`.
+ - and future modify the last connverlutional layer to train with smaller learning rate: file:`vgg_better_smallerLearningRate.py`
 ## question

 `pre_x = np.array(pre_x)/255.0` All preprocessing need this normolization.
 Why?